People in the courtroom

 In some cases, it's the jury who decides whether the law has been broken.
 The jury is made up of 15 members of the public who know nothing about the case before it starts.
 They'll listen to the evidence and decide if the case against an accused person has been proven 'beyond reasonable doubt.'

-There isn't always a jury.
+There is not always a jury.

 The clerk of court